UWPCE-PythonCert/PythonCertDevel220/README.rst

 This content is an incomplete first draft.
 Further work will comlete this by 12/31/2018.
-Please not there will be errors.
+Please note there will be errors, that we are working on fixing.
+There are lots of to dos too, inlined into the home page on the rendered version.
 For the time being comments are best aligned to overall structure, fit, and suitability.

 Building These Documents